christophgockel/phpunit-context-examples/README.md

 Not the most beautiful console output, but it'll do.

+The context class can set up arrangements needed for all tests needed of "Variant Alpha".
+Sharing these arrangements among all test classes of variant Alpha can involve having
+`public` or `protected` members that can later be used in the test methods.

+Nested contexts like in variant "Beta Gamma" require the manual wiring of `setUpBeforeClass()` calls in the hierarchy (i.e. calling `parent::setUpBeforeClass()`).

 The actual test classes conform to the convention of having the filename ending with `*Test.php`.
 The classes inside these files however, do not inherit from `\PHPUnit_Framework_TestCase` as PHPUnit test classes normally do.
-They inherit from a context class, e.g. `SomeComponentVariantAlphaContext`.
+They inherit from their respective context class, e.g. `SomeComponentVariantAlphaContext`.
 Which itself inherits from `\PHPUnit_Framework_TestCase`.
 The context classes implements the method `setUpBeforeClass()` in order to make sure the context is intialized once per test class.
 The test class itself can have a `setUp()` method to prepare arrangements needed for every test method.